An Expert's Guide On How to Go Vegan the Right Way

 You may be wondering how to go vegan as seamlessly as possible, especially when switching from a diet liberal in animal products.
 It’s important to go vegan the right way to avoid potential health problems and setbacks.

 A vegan diet has the potential to be lower in calories and certain nutrients than a diet relying on animal products.
 If you’re an athlete, you may have reduced exercise tolerance until you learn to properly fuel yourself with plant-based foods.
-There are risks for nutrient deficiencies, including iron, B12 and calcium, which is why it’s important to learn how to go vegan safely.
+There are risks for nutrient deficiencies including iron and B12, which is why it’s important to learn how to go vegan safely.

 Some common mistakes people make when deciding to go vegan include making the change too quickly, deciding to go vegan for the wrong reasons, choosing a vegan lifestyle solely for weight loss (being restrictive with food to lose weight isn’t sustainable in the long run), choosing low-nutrient vegan foods, and being too hard on themselves during the learning stages of becoming vegan.